Tattoo FAQ

 24c) Can I get tattooed while pregnant or breast -feeding?

-No. Getting tattooed while pregnant or breast-feeding has the possibility of complications your health and that of your baby, and is against Oregon State Law
+No. Getting tattooed while pregnant or breastfeeding has the possibility of complications for your health and that of your baby and is against Oregon State Law.

 25) Can I bring my kids?

-No one under the age of 18 is allowed in the studio.
+No. No one under the age of 18 is allowed in the studio.
 No exceptions.
-Please arrange for child-care before your scheduled appointments.
+Please arrange for child care before your scheduled appointments.

 26) Do you use Vegan-friendly ink?